agency-quill/agency/documentation/agency-web-basics.md

 # Agency Web Basics
 _Last updated 12/12/18_

+This document covers most of the things you need to work in the email and web teams in the Agency.
+If there is aomething you feel belongs in this document, please let someone know. :)

 ## File servers
 In the Agency we primarily use 3 file servers.
 The __pages__, __preview__ and __push__ servers.
 In most cases, final web asset should be copied to all three.